-In addition, there are a number of exploration concessions granted along the Cordillera Central tectonic terrane.
+In addition, there is a number of exploration Concessions granted along the Cordillera Central tectonic terrane.

-The nearest property to Neita is the Las Tres Palmas concession owned by Goldquest Mining Corporation (Goldquest), which is located approximately 40 km southeast of Neita, within the Tireo Formation.
+The nearest property to Neita Concession is the Las Tres Palmas Concession owned by GoldQuest Mining Corporation (GoldQuest), which is located approximately 40 km southeast of Neita Concession, within the Tireo Formation.
+As of early 2015, GoldQuest is continuing to conduct exploration on its Concession.